-CHAPTER G OFF-STREET PARKING REQUIREMENTS 1
+CHAPTER G OFF-STREET PARKING REQUIREMENTS

-- 2 Off-street parking and interior vehicular use areas shall be subject to the following landscaping 3 requirements.
-Planting within perimeter buffers required by Article 7.F, PERIMETER BUFFER LANDSCAPE REQUIREMENTS, shall not be used to satisfy these requirements.
-[Partially relocated to 4 - 5 Art.
+- Off-street parking and interior vehicular use areas shall be subject to the following landscaping requirements.
+Planting within perimeter buffers required by Article 7.F, PERIMETER BUFFER - 4 LANDSCAPE REQUIREMENTS, shall not be used to satisfy these requirements.
+[Partially relocated to - 5 Art.
 7.C.4, Landscaping Requirements for Off-Street Parking] - 6 Section 1 Trees

-- A minimum of 75 percent of all trees required in the interior of vehicular use areas shall be canopy tree 7 - Palms may count as one required tree, not to exceed 25 percent of the total required trees.
-[Relocated to 8 - 9 Art.
-7.C.4, Landscape Island and Divider Median - Planting and Dimensional Requirements]
+- 7 A minimum of 75 percent of all trees required in the interior of vehicular use areas shall be canopy trees. - 8 Palms may count as one required tree, not to exceed 25 percent of the total required trees.
+[Relocated to - 9 Art.
+7.C.4, Landscape Island and Divider Median Planting and Dimensional Requirements] - 10 Section 2 Landscape Islands

-Landscape Islands

-Terminal Islands
+A. Terminal Islands